Accelerating Magnetic Resonance T1\r{ho} Mapping Using Simultaneously Spatial Patch-based and Parametric Group-based Low-rank Tensors (SMART): Abstract

 \section{Abstract}

-Quantitative magnetic resonance (MR) parametric mapping is a promising approach for characterizing intrinsic tissue-dependent information.
+Quantitative magnetic resonance (MR) $\text T_{1\rho}$ mapping is a promising approach for characterizing intrinsic tissue-dependent information.
 However, long scan time significantly hinders its widespread applications.
-Recently, low-rank tensor models have been employed and demonstrated good performance in accelerating MR parametric mapping.
-In this study, we propose a novel method that uses spatial patch-based and parametric group-based low-rank tensors simultaneously (SMART) to reconstruct images from highly undersampled k-space data.
-The spatial patch-based low-rank tensor exploits the high local and nonlocal redundancies and similarities between the contrast images in parametric mapping.
-The parametric group-based low-rank tensor, which integrates similar exponential behavior of the image signals, is jointly used to enforce the multidimensional low-rankness in the reconstruction process.
+Recently, low-rank tensor models have been employed and demonstrated exemplary performance in accelerating MR $\text T_{1\rho}$ mapping.
+This study proposes a novel method that uses spatial patch-based and parametric group-based low-rank tensors simultaneously (SMART) to reconstruct images from highly undersampled k-space data.
+The spatial patch-based low-rank tensor exploits the high local and nonlocal redundancies and similarities between the contrast images in $\text T_{1\rho}$ mapping.
+The parametric group-based low-rank tensor, which integrates similar exponential behavior of the image signals, is jointly used to enforce multidimensional low-rankness in the reconstruction process.
 In vivo brain datasets were used to demonstrate the validity of the proposed method.
-Experimental results have demonstrated that the proposed method achieves 11.7-fold and 13.21-fold accelerations in two-dimensional and three-dimensional acquisitions, respectively, with more accurate reconstructed images and maps than several state-of-the-art methods.
-Prospective reconstruction results further demonstrate the capability of the SMART method in accelerating MR quantitative imaging.
+Experimental results demonstrated that the proposed method achieves 11.7-fold and 13.21-fold accelerations in two-dimensional and three-dimensional acquisitions, respectively, with more accurate reconstructed images and maps than several state-of-the-art methods.
+Prospective reconstruction results further demonstrate the capability of the SMART method in accelerating MR $\text T_{1\rho}$ imaging.